 How To Grow Your Savings Effortlessly

-As great as it is to save money, if you don’t do anything with this money, are you really saving anything?
+As great as it is to save money, if you don’t do anything with it, are you really saving anything?

 For example, if you save $100 using these tips but leave that money in your checking account, odds are you are going to spend it on something.

-To truly save money, you need to transfer it to a savings account.
+To truly save and get ahead, you need to transfer it to a savings account.

 There you won’t be tempted to spend it and you will earn interest, allowing your money to grow faster.

-When you buy a bond, Worthy turns around and uses the money to fund loans for small businesses.
+When you buy a bond, Worthy turns around and uses the cash to fund loans for small businesses.

 This is the same thing that happens when you put your money into a bank account.

-If you want to start earning 5%, click here.
+If you want to start earning 5%, click the link below.

 Once they become habits, run through the list again and pick a few more.

-Rinse and repeat and you will be saving a good chunk of money every single month.
+Rinse and repeat and you will be saving a good chunk every single month.

-Put it into a savings account or invest it and let you money start working for you.
+Put it into a savings account or invest it and have it start working for you.